Property Value Appeals Board

 • All materials or exhibits presented by the petitioner must be left with the Board.

 • All decisions are final.
 It is the Board’s policy that after the Board has voted, the hearing is concluded.
 No further discussion of the petition will be permitted.
-Appeals can be made to the State Magistrate and those instructions will be included with the BoPTA Board Order.
+Appeals can be made to the State Magistrate and those instructions will be included with the PVAB Board Order.

 Clerical Errors